Shane Haste

 Shane Veryzer (born 24 September 1985), known by his ring name Shane Haste, is an Australian professional wrestler.
-He works for New Japan Pro-Wrestling (NJPW), where he is a member of The Mighty Don't Kneel (TMDK).
+He is currently working as a freelancer, predominantly for Pro Wrestling Noah, where he is a member of The Mighty Don't Kneel (TMDK) and White Raven Squad.
+He is best known for his time in New Japan Pro-Wrestling (NJPW) and WWE.

-He is best known for his tenure in WWE, where he performed under the ring names Shane Thorne and Slapjack.
-He is also known for his work in Pro Wrestling Noah, where, as part of The Mighty Don't Kneel with partner Mikey Nicholls, he is a former two-time GHC Tag Team Champion.
+Veryzer is known for his work in Pro Wrestling Noah, where, as part of The Mighty Don't Kneel as Shane Haste with partner Mikey Nicholls, he is a former two-time GHC Tag Team Champion.
 He also competed for Ring of Honor (ROH) and Pro Wrestling Guerrilla (PWG) in the United States.
 He signed with WWE in 2016 and was assigned to the NXT brand, where he was given the Shane Thorne ring name.
 In early 2020, Thorne debuted on Raw, and in August of that year was repackaged as "Slapjack", a mask wearing member of Retribution.
 Following the stable's split, he reverted to his previous ring name and was moved to SmackDown.
 Despite this, he was only limited to dark matches and was released from the promotion in November 2021.
-He then began working for NJPW's American subsidiary, where TMDK were reformed as a stable, with Jonah as the leader.
+He then began working for New Japan Pro-Wrestling (NJPW)'s American subsidiary, where TMDK were reformed as a stable, with Jonah as the leader.
 In NJPW, he is a one-time IWGP Tag Team Champion and two-time Strong Openweight Tag Team Champion with Nicholls.
+He and Nicholls both departed NJPW in 2026.